PACKAGING FOR MARKETING STRATEGY

 Another aspect that might entice your potential customers to pick your product over other products is by making the packaging itself provide value.
 Some milk cartons can be turned into toys for children.
 Some packaging designs are decomposable and recyclable.

 Recyclability is a very important aspect of packaging design these days.
 Everybody wants to make choices that help the environment because they care – so help them fulfill their goals of a greener future.
-Yes, it may cost more, but it might surprise you to realise that even in a price-competitive market, the pricing of your product isn’t everything – it’s also about the impact that it makes in the minds and hearts of the customers as well as on the planet that they live on.
+Yes, it may cost more, but it might surprise you to realize that even in a price-competitive market, the pricing of your product isn’t everything – it’s also about the impact that it makes in the minds and hearts of the customers as well as on the planet that they live on.

 3. Make it Entertaining.

 Entertain your customers.
-You can add small gimmicks to your packaging like an interesting copy, you can make your packages in various themes that might entertain siblings, couples, friends, family and – more!
+You can add small gimmicks to your packaging like an interesting copy, you can make your packages in various themes that might entertain siblings, couples, friends, family, and – more!
 You can put in lucky draw cards, or small, jovial predictions of the future.
 Just entertain the consumer as that too has the potential of becoming a lynchpin to your product packaging design strategy.

 4. Improve User Experience

-Packaging is also about user experience.
+The packaging is also about user experience.
 How easy is it to carry, to open, to close?
 Can you reseal the bag if you want to?
 Can you use it to plant a sapling in it after the product is used up?
 Think of ways to improve the user experience of the customer, and that in itself will become a great driver of sales.

 So these were just a few ways to make your product stand out on the shelves.
 Good packaging design agencies just need to keep one thing in mind: ‘Be innovative’ – ‘Think out of the box’.
 Change the way people think about packaging – surprise the consumers, that’s the best bet to make any product sell like hotcakes!